wundergraph/cosmo/adr/graph-feature-flags.md

 Publishing a feature flag is a public action.

 If you need to publish a feature flag privately, create a dedicated federated graph with restricted access.

+### Feature Flags info is forwarded to the Subgraph

+The Router will forward the feature flag Header to Subgraphs automatically.